freeCodeCamp/freeCodeCamp/guide/english/software-engineering/index.md

 - <a href='https://github.com/kilimchoi/engineering-blogs' target='_blank' rel='nofollow'>Curated List of Engineering Blogs</a>
 - <a href='http://www.acm.org/about/se-code' target='_blank' rel='nofollow'>Software Engineering Code of Ethics and Professional Practice</a>
 - <a href='https://en.wikipedia.org/wiki/Software_engineering' rel='nofollow'>Wikipedia Article</a>

+Definition: Software engineering is a detailed study of engineering to the design, development and maintenance of software.
+Software engineering was introduced to address the issues of low-quality software projects.
+Problems arise when a software generally exceeds timelines, budgets, and reduced levels of quality.
+It ensures that the application is built consistently, correctly, on time and on budget and within requirements.
+The demand of software engineering also emerged to cater to the immense rate of change in user requirements and environment on which application is supposed to be working.

+Description: A software product is judged by how easily it can be used by the end-user and the features it offers to the user.
+An application must score in the following areas:-

+1) Operational: -This tells how good a software works on operations like budget , usability, efficiency, correctness ,functionality , dependability , security and safety.

+2) Transitional: - Transitional is important when an application is shifted from one platform to another.
+So, portability, reusability and adaptability come in this area.

+3) Maintenance: - This specifies how good a software works in the changing environment.
+Modularity, maintainability, flexibility and scalability come in maintenance part.

+Software Development Lifecycle or SDLC is a series of stages in software engineering to develop proposed software application, such as:

+1) Communication

+2) Requirement Gathering

+3) Feasibility Study

+4) System Analysis

+5) Software Design

+6) Coding

+7) Testing

+8) Integration

+9) Implementation

+10) Operations and maintenance
+- <a href='https://economictimes.indiatimes.com/definition/software-engineering' rel='nofollow'>Economic times of india</a>